 This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
 Emphasis is placed on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
-Students will be introduced to research skills using MLA/APA style of documentation.
+Students will be introduced to research skills using MLA/APA style of documentation and to effective oral presentation strategies.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in English composition.
-Prerequisites: ENG 090 and RED 090, or ENG 095, or acceptable placement score.
+Prerequisites: ENG 090 and RED 090, or

+ENG 095, or acceptable placement score.